Lates

 Lates is a genus of freshwater and euryhaline lates perches belonging to the family Latidae.
 The generic name is also used as a common name, lates, for many of the species.

-All species are predatory, and the Nile perch (L. niloticus), in particular, has become infamous as an invasive species introduced into the East African Lake Victoria, where many native Haplochromines were driven extinct.
-In contrast to the widespread Barramundi and Nile perch (though the fish does face threats from human activity), several members of the genus Lates with relatively restricted African or Asian distributions are themselves considered threatened.
+All species are predatory, and the Nile perch (L. niloticus), in particular, has become infamous as an invasive species after its introduction into the East African Lake Victoria, where many native Haplochromines were driven extinct.
+In contrast, the Nile perch itself is somewhat threatened in its native habitat, similar to many members of the genus Lates with relatively restricted distributions.

 Etymology

 The generic name Lates derives from the Latin latēre (to be hidden).

 Description

 These fishes range in size from less than 30 to 200 cm in maximum overall length, the largest species reaching weights up to 200 kg.
 They all have the characteristic centropomid shape, with the two-part dorsal fin and general percoid form.

 All species are carnivorous, preying on aquatic invertebrates and other fish in a wide variety of habitats.